 How to communicate and report on the status of agile projects, particularly in the context of an organization's overall portfolio, is a challenge project management vendors are addressing, particularly in more traditional waterfall-like projects.

 "The first thing about agile is that transparency requires information, and collaboration requires information.
 When organizations scale agility, analysis aspects around transparency become more important," said Dave West, a senior analyst at Forrester Research.
 "A lot of vendor organizations are adding capability to provide transparency and information for agile at scale."

 Rally, for its part, recently announced new reporting capabilities for its agile application lifecycle management (ALM) solution, which integrates technology from the acquisition of 6th Sense Analytics.

 The new reporting framework includes a single-source reports tab, providing both development and executives with more visibility into the status and quality of agile projects.
 New features include: iteration and release burnup charts, release defect trend reports, customizable program chart mashups and iteration dashboard mashups.
-In addition, all reports can now be saved and easily shared with stakeholders outside of development using a variety of methods,
+In addition, all reports can now be saved and easily shared with stakeholders outside of development using a variety of methods, including PDF with annotations.

 "The key thing here is teams wanting to share status with executives.
 These features help executives get the visibility they want into projects," said Olson.